oscarrenalias/yammer-push-api-client-node/README.md

 This is an implementation of a client for Yammer's Bayeux push-based API, described here: https://developer.yammer.com/realtime.
 The implementation works with Node.js 0.6.x and newer.

+Please note that this is an implementation for the older version of the real-time API (which is still suported by Yammer), and not the newer one that uses https://www.yammer.com/api/v1/realtime as the entry-point to Yammer's real-time data.
+A future version of the module will provide support for the newer API.

 There is a sample application in the samples/ folder.
 Edit file samples/config.js, provide your own Yammer OAuth 2.0 and then run it with ```node app.js````.

 The module is available via npm using 'yammer-push-api-client' as the module name: https://npmjs.org/package/yammer-push-api-client